jvinet/oatmeal/README.md

 #### Delete all Google cookies

 We create a selection that contains only cookies with the string "google" in the host field, then we list the contents.
+After seeing the contents, we delete them all.

 ```
 > sch google